Last updated on May 23rd, 2023 at 06:17 am

 Check out this video from Thor to see exactly what I mean and notice how the living area is built separately from the actual chassis.

 Class B RV’s on the other hand, have to be built from a van chassis.
-In other words, there’s no separation between the living area and the actual vehicle like you see in Class C RVs.
+In other words, there’s no separation between the living area and the actual vehicle as you see in Class C RVs.
 That means that the labor process for Class B’s is much more detailed and time-consuming.

 You certainly can’t use the same kind of machinery that you can with the construction of a Class C RV because much of the work has to happen inside the actual vehicle.
 Check out this video tour of a Class B factory and pay special attention to the state of the chassis before any work is done!
 It rolls into the factory as a drivable van!